alexscheitlin/regex-matcher/README.md

 Last Name: Scheitlin
 ```

-  - Method 2: Silent match returning `null` in case of a mitsmatch.
+  - Method 2: Silent match returning `null` in case of a mismatch.
 ```
 RegexMatcher myRegexMatcher = new RegexMatcher(myRegularExpression);
 if (myRegexMatcher.matches(myString)) {